JacobAWilkins/Personal-Website/content/post/creating-text-search.md

 token = ps.stem(token)
 ```
 ### Test Cases
+1. Query: "The Joker wreaks havoc on the people of Gotham", Results: Found 162 results in 0.153 seconds

 ### References
 I based the text search algorithm on this code: https://github.com/toastdriven/microsearch.

 I used this code: https://github.com/CoreyMSchafer/code_snippets/tree/master/Python/Flask_Blog as a starting point for the development of the web app.

 I used this to develop my Okapi BM25 algorithm: https://en.wikipedia.org/wiki/Okapi_BM25

+I referenced this when implementing highlight regular expression: https://www.saltycrane.com/blog/2007/10/using-pythons-finditer-to-highlight/